Overview

 How can you care for yourself at home?

-- If you have stitches, they will dissolve on their own and do not need to be removed.
+- If you have stitches, they will dissolve on their own and don't need to be removed.
 Follow your doctor's instructions for cleaning the stitched area.

 Activity

-- Get some exercise every day.
-But do not do any heavy exercise until your doctor says it is okay.
+- When you feel ready, try to get some exercise every day.
+For many people, walking is a good choice.
+Don't do any heavy exercise until your doctor or midwife says it's okay.

-- If you don't want to get pregnant, talk to your doctor about birth control.
+- If you don't want to get pregnant, talk to your doctor or midwife about birth control options.
 You can get pregnant even before your period returns.
 Also, you can get pregnant while you are breastfeeding.

 When should you call for help?